 The best way to prospect is within 3 niches or verticals.
 The rules in choosing these verticals are based on 3 things – you ought to have something in common with each niche, they should have a need for what you sell, and they must financially qualify for what you sell.

 Based on our work in 35 nations we have determined that the best place to prospect is with your existing customer base.
-Most companies, managers, and individuals are spending nearly all of their time chasing down new prospects, while the majority of their business is coming from their loyal customers.
+Most companies, managers, and individuals are spending nearly all their time chasing down new prospects, while most of their business is coming from their loyal customers.

 Consequently, the first place to prospect is with the customers you are already doing business with.
 You have something in common with them, they have a need, and they have already proven their financial capacity.
 This step is key in growing your business.

 How do you turn existing customers into more business?